networkservicemesh/fanout/README.md

   (Cloudflare) will not work.

 * `worker-count` is the number of parallel queries per request.
 By default equals to count of IP list.
 Use this only for reducing parallel queries per request.
+* `server-count` is the number of DNS servers to be requested.
+Equals to the number of specified IPs by default.
+If this parameter is lower than the number of specified IP addresses, servers are randomly selected based on the `load-factor` parameter.
+* `load-factor` - the probability of selecting a server.
+This is specified in the order of the list of IP addresses and takes values between 1 and 100.
+By default, all servers have an equal probability of 100.
 * `network` is a specific network protocol.
 Could be `tcp`, `udp`, `tcp-tls`.
 * `except` is a list is a space-separated list of domains to exclude from proxying.
 * `except-file` is the path to file with line-separated list of domains to exclude from proxying.